-Get Ready to Sing Again At the Best New Karaoke Spots
+The 12 Best Karaoke Spots in Dallas

 6521 Abrams Road (Lake Highlands)

-One Nostalgia Tavern has served as one of Dallas’ most popular karaoke joints for nearly five decades.
-But after spending much time in isolation and watching movies like This World Won’t Break and shows like Cruel Summer — both of which filmed scenes in the tavern — we were reminded of how much we missed it.
+One Nostalgia Tavern (also known as “one nasty,” if you’re nasty) has served as one of Dallas’ most popular karaoke joints for nearly five decades.
+The movie This World Won’t Break and the show Cruel Summer both filmed scenes in the tavern, so if not for the music, go for the historical relevance.

 Mac Karaoke

-After visiting Nuri Grill, you’ll want to keep the festivities going throughout the night.
-Over at Mac Karaoke, an Asian-themed karaoke lounge, you and your closest friends can rent a private room and choose from a selection of thousands of songs: Today’s Top 40 hits, Korean and Japanese earworms and deep album cuts you won’t be able to sing along with anywhere else.
-If you’re too drunk to remember your performance, Mac Karaoke will send you home with an audio recording, so you’ll never forget it — or live it down.
+At Mac Karaoke, an Asian-themed karaoke lounge, you and your closest friends can rent a private room and choose from a selection of thousands of songs: Today’s Top 40 hits, Korean and Japanese earworms and deep album cuts you won’t be able to sing along with anywhere else.
+If you’re too drunk to remember your performance, Mac Karaoke will send you home with an audio recording, so you’ll never forget it – or live it down.

 The Round Up Bar and Saloon